rampion/RegHex/README.md

-A HTML/JS/SVG user interface for solving hexagonal-grid regular expression crosswords, inspired by the http://www.coinheist.com/rubik/a_regular_crossword/grid.pdf puzzle from the 2013 MIT puzzle hunt.
+A HTML/JS/SVG user interface for solving hexagonal-grid regular expression crosswords, inspired by the puzzle [A Regular Crossword from the 2013 MIT puzzle hunt](https://devjoe.appspot.com/huntindex/puzzle/mit2013601).

 reghex.js, reghex.css
 - these contain the meat of the library for creating and displaying reghexes